jpfolchh/Eye-Exercise/README.md

 In this project, the simple goal is to have two eyes that follow your mouse movement as it moves through the page.

 ## How to Run:
 To run this project on your machine, simply copy the files contained within this repository to your machine, within the same folder/directory.
-Once on your machine, open the index.html file on any modern browser and click on the "Add PackMen" button to create your first PacMan.
-From there, you can either click on "Start Game" to get the PacMan moving, our you can continue clicking on the "Add PacMan" to add more PacMen.
-Either way, you can click on "Add PacMan" at any moment to add instances.
+Once on your machine, open the index.html file on any modern browser and thats' it!
+Simply move the mouse around within the page and the "eyes" will follow it's movements.

 ## Future Improvements:
-Future improvements to this project include changes to the individual colors and collective direction of the PacMen.
+Future improvements to this project include adding another eye and perhaps change the color of the eyes with a button.

 ## License:
 MIT Class Project.
 Please refer to the License file within this repository for further details.